Dawidpol/UMAI_soft_destroy/README.md

 ```ruby
 test/soft_destroy/soft_destroy_test.rb
 ```
+If you want to add your own model class with feature.
+You need to follow the instructions below.
 To add soft destroy feature you need to add enable_soft_destroy in model class
 ```ruby
 class Book < ApplicationRecord